wrightmat/dnd-eberron/docs/locations/Sarlona.md

 * Major Settlements: none

 ##### Khalesh
+Khalesh is a land of temperate plains and desert — green grassland fading into sunbaked plains and mesas.
+While it’s more hospitable than neighboring Borunan, at a glance it’s rather barren — endless and empty.
+And yet, if you wander these plains, you may find yourself enveloped by a sense of well-being, a deep-rooted optimism, and the knowledge that all will be well … with an underlying conviction that you’ll fight to keep it that way.
 The ancient nation of Khalesh was a theocracy devoted to the couatls.
 Today, the people know only that the land was once ruled by demons and their ruins still dot the landscape.

 * Population: 50,000 (90% humans, 3% shifters, 4% changelings, 2% ogres/ogre mages, 1% other)
 * Environments: Temperate plains and desert